 Sponsored by: Deloitte

-Note: This transcript was created using artificial intelligence.
-It has not been edited verbatim)
+(Note: This transcript was creating using artificial intelligence.
+It has not been edited verbatim.)

 Sean McMahon 00:00